simrannnk/PixyWorld/README.md

 # What is PixyWorld ?
-PixyWorls is an image exploation web application which helps the user to fetch images easily.The application uses the unsplash api -https://unsplash.com/documentation to get the images.
+PixyWorls is an image exploation web application which helps the user to fetch images easily.It is created using ReactJS and React hooks.The application uses the unsplash api -https://unsplash.com/documentation to get the images.
 # Getting Started with Create React App